Using Red5 Pro To Record and View Video On Demand

 - Red5 Pro media server: A Red5 Pro server instance deployed online for serving vod media content to subscribers.

 - Video player: A video player capable of playing your vod stream.
 To decode media frames being received from the server you will need a compatible video player which understands the protocol that the media is streamed over.
-Currently Red5 Pro supports VOD over RTMP(desktop) and RTSP (mobile) only.
+Currently Red5 Pro supports VOD over RTMP (desktop) and RTSP (mobile), as well as HLS.